-Our priority is the provision of high quality first teaching, differentiated to meet the needs of all our learners.
+Our priority is the provision of high quality first teaching, adapted to meet the needs of all our learners.
 Class based approaches include alternative forms of recording work, visual prompts, small group or individual teaching etc. Class teachers and support staff are supported with regular professional development to support them in differentiating learning opportunities for the learners in their class.

 Quality First Teaching -

-In every class, Activities are differentiated in order that all children are appropriately challenged but are able to participate at their level.
+In every class, activities are scaffolded and adapted in order that all children are appropriately challenged but are able to participate at their level.
 To support children with SEND, approaches may include: dyslexia friendly (buff paper, cream IWB backgrounds, reading overlays) visual timetable, signs and symbols for good looking, listening, sitting, stop prompt sign, triangular pencils and crayons, ergonomic pencils and pens, behaviour chart, phonics display and RML picture sound cards phonics mats, handwriting prompts, VCOP mats, Vocabulary Banks, HFW Display and mats, finger spacers, access to maths resources and prompts, carpet places, time out spot, sloped writing boards, EAL vocab where required, work stations for individuals, now and next boards, workstations, individual behaviour rewards and tracking.

 • shows signs of difficulty in developing literacy or mathematics skills